 Specialisms: eco-responsibility, IT support, conference

 You may have heard mention of Katowice in the news lately.
 The Silesian city of around 300,000 recently played host to COP24, a UN conference on climate change.
-Katowice was chosen to host the event for good reason: based in an area of Poland formerly dominated by coal mining, the city has since invested heavily in green investment and innovation.
+Katowice was chosen to host the event for good reason: based in an area of Poland formerly dominated by coal mining, the city has since committed heavily to green investment and innovation.
 Another side to Katowice is its popularity as a hub for outsourced services.
 Offices of Evic Sp., DisplayLink and Kroll Ontrack all tap into the significant local talent available here.

 6. Dortmund, Germany